nperraud/compute-tutorial/tutorial.md

 ## Requirements

+For this tutorial, you will need to:
-A. BYOC: Bring your own code
+1. BYOC: Bring your own code
     - Your python environement should be defined using one of the following:
         * Conda: environment.yaml
         * Poetry: pyproject.toml
         * Pip: requirements.txt
     - Extra software that can be installed in ubuntu via `apt-get`
-B. Having docker installed on your maching
+2. Having docker installed on your maching
-C. Having a dockerhub account
+3. Having a dockerhub account
-D. Having a runai account
+4. Having a runai account
-E. Having a cscs account
+5. Having a cscs account
-F. Having at least 20Gb free on your machine
+6. Having at least 20Gb free on your machine

 ## Docker